 And - believe it or not - they believe they can still get better.
 Don't take our word for it?
 Just ask Davies.

 "There's definitely room for improvement," Bayern's Canada international left-back told bundesliga.com after the win at Union.
 "Everything you do, you can improve.
 We didn't play our best in this game but we'll look back in training and patch some stuff up."

 Patch stuff up?
-Look out Dortmund - the league leaders' next opponents - because there doesn't seem to be too much wrong with Flick's formidable line-up.
+Look out Werder Bremen - the league leaders' next opponents - because there doesn't seem to be too much wrong with Flick's formidable line-up.
 If they can maintain their eye-watering stats, they could well find themselves being remembered on a par with the sides Guardiola and Heynckes inscribed forever in Bundesliga and Bayern history.